-Thomas Second Semester 1, 2, or 3 hours
+Second Semester 1, 2, or 3 hours

-B. Ethics
+C. Ethics

 Concentration requirement: 9 hours within the department.
+20 Introduction to Christian and Social Ethics

-An analysis of the nature and task of Christian and social ethics; the relation of ethics to science, philosophy, theology, and the social sciences; introduction to the ethics of Christian theologians such as Barth, Reinhold

-Neibuhr, Bonhoeffer, Tillich, Thomas, Richard Niebuhr, Lehmann, Hamilton, Cox; emphasis on Black and "third world" ethics of Mao, Che, DuBois, Fanon, Malcolm, NKrumah, DeCoy, Washington, Cone, and others.
-Required of M.Div.
+An analysis of the nature and task of Christian and social ethics; the relation of ethics to science, philosophy, theology, and the social sciences; introduction to the ethics of Christian theologians such as Barth, Reinhold Neibuhr, Bonhoeffer, Tillich, Thomas, Richard Niebuhr, Lehmann, Hamilton, Cox; emphasis on Black and "third world" ethics of Mao, Che, DuBois, Fanon, Malcolm, Washington, Cone, others.
+Required of M. Div.
 Osborne